 As a professional blogger, I give out a whole lot of advice online.
 At the blog you’re now reading, I share advice about online marketing and web content and design.
-At other blogs I write, I tell people the importance of having remote server backup for their offices or fire protection in their factories, of keeping creativity in their math lessons or of approaching Big Data effectively, of jazzing up their gray-painted rooms with shots of citrus colors and choosing the right chalk for climbing, books for the beach, or supplements for their infants.
+At other blogs I write, I tell people the importance of bone density tests and the growing evidence of a connection between oral health and cancer, how to teach schoolchildren about their eyes, and the effects of federal health care funding cuts on U.S. territories.
 The web is one big network of advice.

 After all, people come online either to play or to get information.
 If you have the kind of website that benefits from games, you know it.
 If not, you probably have some good advice for someone.

-It’s different if you’re a doctor or a lawyer.
-Giving legal or medical advice online may be comparable to giving such advice during a casual encounter in a parking lot — which is to say you could get sued for it.
+But there’s a difference between valuable information and a diagnosis.
+Giving specific individual medical advice online may be comparable to giving such advice during a casual encounter in a parking lot — which is to say you could get sued for it.

-On the other hand, a growing number of people look for information online before they consult an expert.
-A Pew study found that 80% of internet users have looked for health information, and a UC Davis study found that about 70% of patients who went online for health information planned to follow up by asking their doctors about what they learned — 40% printed out documents to share with their health care professionals.
+On the other hand, the majority of Americans now look for information online before they consult an expert.
+A Pew study found that more than 80% of internet users have looked for health information, and a UC Davis study found that about 70% of patients who went online for health information planned to follow up by asking their doctors about what they learned.
+40% printed out documents to share with their health care professionals.

-The same is probably true for auto mechanics, when you get right down to it.
-Modern consumers, including consumers of medical and legal services, like to be informed.
+Modern consumers, including consumers of medical services, like to be informed.
 They want more input into their treatment and strategies.

 Your patients and clients will look online for information, no matter what.
 Your decision, then, is whether you’d like them to find that information at your website, where you can have some control over it, or if you would prefer to have to deal with misinformation they found somewhere else.
-It can save you a lot of time if you can say, “Sure, there have been speculations about chromium and muscle mass, but you can read the most current reports on my website” or “There’s a lot of confusion about custody regulations in our state, but you can find the full text of the law at my website.”
+It can save you a lot of time if you can say, “Sure, there have been speculations about chromium and muscle mass, but you can read the most current information on my website.”